AI Workshop: learn to build apps with AI →

 if (!file.type.match('image.*')) {

-alert('only images supported')
+alert('Only images are supported')

 return